villagehiker/templer/examples/casestudy/readme.md

 The text to the left of the equal sign is a variable name.

 Using a path variable as part of an HTML link creates a correct href path from the source page to the destination page.
 For example, this href link uses the `travelpath` variable for the travel folder: `<a href="<!-- tmpl_var name='travelpath' -->/">Travel</a>`.
-Templer renders the link correctly for:
+Templer renders the link correctly from:

 * the root folder: `<a href="travel/">Travel</a>`
 * a subfolder of the root folder: `<a href="../travel/">Travel</a>`
-* a subfolder within another subfolder: : `<a href="../../travel/">Travel</a>`
+* a subfolder of the subfolder: `<a href="../../travel/">Travel</a>`

 This makes trivial the creation of menus within a template layout as the paths alway render correctly, regardless of the folder depth within the website.
 The same applies to links between internal content pages.